Army Reserve (United Kingdom)

-The Army Reserve is the active-duty volunteer reserve force of the British Army.
-It is separate from the Regular Reserve whose members are ex-Regular personnel who retain a statutory liability for service.
+The Army Reserve is the volunteer reserve force of the British Army.
+It is separate from the Regular Reserve whose members are ex-regular personnel who retain a statutory liability for service.
 Descended from the Territorial Force (1908 to 1921), the Army Reserve was known as the Territorial Army (TA) from 1921 to 1967 and again from 1979 to 2014, and the Territorial and Army Volunteer Reserve (TAVR) from 1967 to 1979.

 The force was created in 1908 by the Secretary of State for War, Richard Haldane, when the Territorial and Reserve Forces Act 1907 combined the previously civilian-administered Volunteer Force, with the mounted Yeomanry (at the same time the Militia was renamed the Special Reserve).

 Haldane planned a volunteer "Territorial Force", to provide a second line for the six divisions of the Expeditionary Force which he was establishing as the centerpiece of the Regular Army.
 The Territorial Force was to be composed of fourteen divisions of infantry and fourteen brigades of cavalry, together with all the supporting arms and services needed for overseas war, including artillery, engineers, commissariat and medical support.
 The new Special Reserve was to take over the depots of the militia, as an expanded reserve for the Regular Army.
-Under multiple political pressures, Haldane altered the public purpose of the Territorial Force in his Territorial and Reserve Forces Act to home defence, at the last moment but did not alter the planned structure.
+Under multiple political pressures, Haldane made a last-minute alteration to his Territorial and Reserve Forces Act; the public purpose of the Territorial Force was changed to home defence, although its planned structure was left intact.
 During the First World War, by the end of April 1915, six full Territorial divisions had been deployed into the fight.